-The most common electrode rods will start with 60 or 70.
+The First Two Welding Stick NumbersThe most common electrode rods will start with 60 or 70.
 These digits correspond to how many kilopounds per square inch (KSI) of tensile strength the electrode will create.
 60 signifies 60,000 pounds, while 70 equals 70,000 pounds.
 In many cases, this means the weld itself is stronger than the materials you're fusing.

 If you’re welding for a simple home project, you will most likely use a lower number electrode.
 But if you’re welding metal for a large-scale project, such as a construction site, you may find yourself needing an electrode with a higher number.

-The Last Two NumbersOnce you know how many KSI you need, you can look at the second set of digits, which correspond to the rod’s flux coating.
+The Last Two NumbersOnce you know how many KSI you need, you can look at the second set of digits corresponding to the rod’s flux coating.
 Higher numbers mean the rod has more coating.
-A 7018 rod will have more coating, while a 6013 rod will have less coating.
+A 7018 rod will have more coating, while a 6013 rod will have less.

 The Third NumberIn addition to being part of the coating scale, the third number also signifies one of three possible electrode positions.
-The number 1 signifies an all-position electrode, which is the most flexible.
+The number 1 indicates an all-position electrode, which is the most flexible.
 The number 2 means flat or horizontal, while 4 means flat, horizontal, vertical down, and overhead.

-In many cases, the 7018 is an industry standard.
+In many cases, the 7018 is an industry-standard.
 In addition to having the higher KSI and coating, it's also a low-hydrogen option, meaning it’s less likely to cause cracking on crucial infrastructure projects like bridge construction.
 However, the rod’s lack of hydrogen does mean you’ll need to keep it in a rod oven to prevent it from absorbing moisture, which could weaken the rod.